-The Audit Committee is currently comprised of three directors, being Messrs.
-John Webster and Gregory P. Martyr, and Dr. David B. Dreisinger.
-Each of these individuals are "independent" directors within the meaning of National Instrument 52-110 - Audit Committees ("NI 52-110").
+Throughout most of the financial year ended September 30, 2024, the Audit Committee was comprised of three directors, being Mr. John Webster, Mr. Gregory Martyr and Dr. David B. Dreisinger.
+Gregory Martyr resigned from the Audit Committee effective September 25, 2024 concurrent with his resignation from the Board and Ms. Ludivine Wouters was appointed to the Audit Committee on October 8, 2024.
+Accordingly, as of the Record Date, the members of the Audit Committee are Mr. John Webster, Dr. David Dreisinger and Ms. Ludivine Wouters, each of whom are "independent" directors within the meaning of National Instrument 52-110 - Audit Committees ("NI 52-110").
 John Webster is the current Chair of the Audit Committee.